 CVE-2006-0459 DetailDescriptionflex.skl in Will Estes and John Millaway Fast Lexical Analyzer Generator (flex) before 2.5.33 does not allocate enough memory for grammars containing (1) REJECT statements or (2) trailing context rules, which causes flex to generate code that contains a buffer overflow that might allow context-dependent attackers to execute arbitrary code.
-Severity
+Metrics

-CVSS 3.x Severity and Metrics:
+CVSS 4.0 Severity and Vector Strings:

-NVD Analysts use publicly available information to associate vector strings and CVSS scores.
-We also display any CVSS information provided within the CVE List from the CNA.
-Note: NVD Analysts have not published a CVSS score for this CVE at this time.
-NVD Analysts use publicly available information at the time of analysis to associate CVSS vector strings.
 Vendor Statements (disclaimer)Official Statement from Red Hat (08/16/2006)This issue only affects parsers which are generated by grammars which either use REJECT or rules with a variable trailing context (in these rules the parser has to keep all backtracking paths).
 The Red Hat Security Response Team analysed all packages that include flex generated parsers in Red Hat Enterprise Linux (2.1, 3, and 4) and found none were vulnerable.
 References to Advisories, Solutions, and ToolsBy selecting these links, you will be leaving NIST webspace.
 We have provided these links to other web sites because they may have information that would be of interest to you.
 No inferences should be drawn on account of other sites being referenced, or not, from this page.
 There may be other web sites that are more appropriate for your purpose.
 NIST does not necessarily endorse the views expressed, or concur with the facts presented on these sites.
 Further, NIST does not endorse any commercial products that may be mentioned on these sites.
 Please address comments about this page to nvd@nist.gov.

 Weakness Enumeration